ZhangjieLyu/PHBS_BlockChain_2019/BlockChain/ReadMe.md

 Common rules here is different that of Bitcoin's block chain, including:
 1. COINBASE can be used immediately in the next valid block;
+2. Can not specify *Tx* to be included in a block, all valid transactions will be included in the most recent available block.

 Especially, when forking, the following rules are applied:
 1. Default adding block will be attached to the longest side branch;